-17 Nov 5 Scandinavian Habits You Should Adopt
+17 Nov 5 Scandinavian Habits You Should Adopt to Nordic Life

 1. Nordic Food

 The home-cooked meals are done using homegrown products.
 Some people cook game because they go hunting or they would cook their fish as they have been fishing from the lakes or the sea.
 They might use berries or mushrooms they’ve been foraging from the forest.
-They might grow products on their own garden or veggie patch that they use.
+Many grow products on their own garden or veggie patch that they use.

 2. Nordic Minimalism

-“You can have less products that you need and all these things that we are accumulating our houses and cars and you just thrive by having less.
+“You can have less products that you need and all these things that we are accumulating in our houses and cars and you just thrive by having less.
 Producing less waste, using less things, using less energy.
-Everything is less, less screen time for kids and yourself, reading more books, educating yourself, getting your kids to play, rather than being locked up in front of the telly.”
+Everything is less, less screen time for kids and yourself, reading more books, educating yourself, getting your kids to play, rather than being locked up in front of the telly or iPad.”

 “Do I need all these things that I don’t use, and they’re just sitting in a corner gathering dust?
 Do I really need them?
 If not, well, get rid of them, put them on the marketplace on Facebook or sell them on eBay, Gumtree.
 Amazon, or recycle them, give it to someone who might have used for them.”

-Think about your life in general that what is it that you really need to thrive in life.
-You will be surprised to realize and notice that is much less things that you think.
-Everything about life in the Nordic way is about practicalities.
-Making sure that you are thriving with what you have.
+Think about your life in general and what is it that you really need to thrive in life.
+You will be surprised to realize and notice that is much less things than you think.

-Being that ecofriendly person that you’ve been hoping to be.
-Use less products and ask yourself do I need all those skincare products that I have?
+Being that eco-friendly person that you’ve been hoping to be.
+Using fewer products and asking yourself do I need all those skincare products that I have?
 Do you need all the cleaning products that you have?
 Do you need all those products that you have in your pantry cupboard?

 There are like four or five different recycling containers of that your things on.
 One for papers here, your cardboard here, your cans here, your glass here, and it’s all done without even thinking about it.

-Making sure that you use textures that are soothing and comfortable.
-So comfortable house, home, space apartment, whatever you want to call it says make sure that it really brings it together for you that this is a place where I can be comfortable, and this is where I can be productive.
+“Making sure that you use textures that are soothing and comfortable.
+So comfortable house, home, space apartment, whatever you want to call it, make sure that it really brings it together for you that this is a place where you can be comfortable, and this is where you can be productive.
 This is where I can be energized.
 This is where I can relax.”

 5. Loving Yourself- Being Hygge

 Swedes call it the Fika having cup of coffee and a cake.
-That’s all about being loving towards yourself, using natural products on yourself on your skin on your hair, being kind to yourself and finding that time to enjoy what you doing.
+That’s all about being loving towards yourself, using natural products on yourself on your skin on your hair, being kind to yourself and finding that time to enjoy what you are doing.

-Take the time of being comfortable for where you are in life, and remembering that you are exactly where you’re supposed to be in life.
+Take the time of being comfortable with where you are in life, and remember that you are exactly where you’re supposed to be in life.
 I know that sometimes we are so busy and we just start planning a bit too much and we forget to take the time to enjoy life.”

 Take small steps and you will gain momentum and just start changing one thing at a time.
 Don’t try to do all these changes at the same time.
 You will no get anything done and nothing changes, but just take one thing to change and you will notice a difference in yourself and in your life.